Round Ligament Pain: Causes and Treatment

-Any movement (including going from a sitting position to standing position quickly, laughing, or coughing) that stretches these ligaments, by making the ligaments contract quickly, can cause a woman to experience pain.
+Any movement (including going from a sitting to standing position quickly, laughing, or coughing) that stretches these ligaments by making them contract quickly, can cause a woman to experience pain.
 Round ligament pain should only last for a few seconds.

-If you are having consistent round ligament pain your health care provider may recommend daily stretching exercises.
+If you are having consistent round ligament pain, your health care provider may recommend daily stretching exercises.
 The most common exercise is done by placing your hands and knees on the floor, lowering your head to the floor, and keeping your bottom in the air.

-When should I call my health care provider?
+When should I call my healthcare provider?

 Compiled using information from the following sources:

-Mayo Clinic Guide To A Healthy Pregnancy Harms, Roger W., M.D., et al, Part 3.
+1. Mayo Clinic Guide To A Healthy Pregnancy Harms, Roger W., M.D., et al, Part 3.

-Pregnancy, Childbirth and the Newborn: The Complete Guide.
+2. Pregnancy, Childbirth and the Newborn: The Complete Guide.
 Simkin, Penny, P.T., et al, Ch.
 6.